I may have gone a little overboard.

 - Sennheiser Momentum (Over-Ear): Too much bass, a bit boomy, and a huge lack of treble and detail.
 An attempt at the laid-back sound that’s dramatically inferior to the HP50 and M4U 1.

 - Sennheiser HD 380 Pro: Slightly harsh midrange, and noticeably lacking the treble response and detail of more modern drivers.
-Does not qualify for the review — this is an inexpensive studio-monitor headphone included for reference.
+Does not qualify for the review — this is an inexpensive studio-monitor headphone, with a long, coiled cable and no remote, included for reference.
 The 280 Pro tested slightly worse.

 - Blue Mo-Fi: Good bass and midrange, but extremely lacking treble and detail so much that it sounds muffled and incomplete.
 Another attempt at the laid-back tone that’s dramatically outclassed by the HP50 and M4U 1, with even less detail than the Momentum.
 I found the built-in amp (!) to make no audible difference in quality — only volume.

 - Bose QC25: Unlike most active noise-cancelling (ANC) headphones, the QC25 can operate passively.
 With ANC off, an old-Beats-like bass boominess dominates, the midrange is very recessed, and treble detail is severely lacking, as if you’re listening through a pillow.
-When the ANC is turned on, an equalizer is also engaged that dramatically boosts the midrange and treble, but it goes too far especially in the midrange sounds very harsh.
+When the ANC is turned on, an equalizer is also engaged that dramatically boosts the midrange and treble, but it goes too far and sounds very harsh and artificial.
 The ANC is excellent, though.

 - Beyerdynamic T51i: Pretty much all bass, with none of the treble detail Beyerdynamic is known for.
 It’s just an on-ear, but it’s poor even among other on-ears.

 - Apple EarPods: No bass, harsh mids, no upper treble, no detail.
 Included for reference.